Aloim/Cybergenic/README.md

 **Status**: Work In Progress - DO NOT USE YET

-This version is designed for better control using local LLMs (Ollama, LM Studio, etc.) but is currently incomplete and non-functional.
+This version is designed for better control using local LLMs (Ollama, LM Studio, etc.) together with claudecode but is currently incomplete and non-functional.

-**Planned features**:
-- Local model control and fine-tuning
-- No subscription requirements
-- Full privacy and offline operation
-- Custom model selection

 **Current status**: Under active development.
 Not ready for testing.